ThreatHuntingOps/QueryForge/README.md

 </p>

 # QueryForge 🔥
-*Forging powerful detection engineering content for threat hunters and defenders.*
+*Forging powerful threat hunting and detection engineering content for threat hunters and defenders.*

 ---